Kucukcollu/ros_beginner_tutorials/README.md

 # ros_beginner_tutorials

-Includes basic C++ and Python implementations in ROS
+This repo includes basic introduction to ROS concepts such as messages, services, actions, etc.